 The spotlight on storm chasing has attracted more and more to the hobby, and some have even made quite a bit of money doing it.
 You can, too, but it’s not as easy as you might think.
-In this blog, we’ll provide you with some information to get started, and potentially get paid doing it.

 What Is a Storm Chaser and What Do They Do?

 The definition of a storm chaser has expanded.
 Years ago, a “storm chaser” was someone who chased tornadoes.
-These days, storm chasers track, observe and record all kinds of severe weather from hurricanes to floods, and even winter storms.
-In many cases, they’ll take instruments with them for research, or cameras to document the events.
+These days, storm chasers track, observe, and record all kinds of severe weather from hurricanes to floods, and even winter storms.

 Some chase for the thrill of it, and others do it for scientific research.
-Then others chase for the potential to catch some thrilling video, which can potentially sell for hundreds if not thousands of dollars.
+Then others chase for the potential to catch some thrilling video, which could sell for hundreds if not thousands of dollars.
 There are many reasons, and some chasers have multiple reasons for doing what they do.

 For me, storm chasing is just an extension of my fascination with the weather.
 There’s nothing more thrilling than getting up close and personal with the worst that mother nature can throw at you.